cyberphone/cbor-everywhere/README.md

 T.B.D.

 ## Notation
-For readability reasons, the examples in this document are displayed in a textual format known as
+For readability reasons, the CBOR examples in this document are provided in a textual format known as
 [diagnostic notation](https://www.rfc-editor.org/rfc/rfc8949#name-diagnostic-notation),
 rather than the actual CBOR binary code.